Slavery and freedom. Democracy and opportunity. Rights and responsibility.

 The Northampton Association of Education and Industry (NAEI) was the name of an idealistic community whose members included Sojourner Truth.
 Their effort to practice equality of women and men, Black and White people, work and learning remains relevant to today.

 Radical Equality is one of a collection of online exhibits by the Collaborative’s Emerging America program.
-Each exhibit showcases gems from the collections of Western Massachusetts museums and models strategies to engage learners through compelling stories and source materials.
-Part of our aim is to inspire teachers and students to identify and engage the remarkable stories of their own communities and publish them.
+Each exhibit showcases gems from the collections of Massachusetts museums and models strategies to engage learners through compelling stories and source materials.

 Two online inquiries present primary sources, stimulating questions, and engaging tools of analysis